mw-orcl/Move_Improve/lab800/content.md

 ![](./images/run-swingbench-diagram.PNG)

 The Swingbench workload on the App Server runs against ATP through the Service Gateway.
 Throughout the run, CPU is saturated at 100% utilization, so it’s a good test to scale the cores.
 First let’s open SQL Developer tool to check the core count.
-You should see 2 count for 1 core, and 4 count for 2 cores.
-We take into account Intel Hyper-threads when counting.

 ## Disclaimer ##